singnet/ai-dsl/experimental/ai-service-composition/english-to-chinese-song/README.md

 # English to Chinese Song Experiment

 Experiments to compose AI services.
-The AI service composition under study is the the English to Chinese song converter.
+The AI service composition under study is the English to Chinese song converter.
 That is the composition takes an English song in input, and outputs the same song sung in Chinese.
 See the graphical representation of the AI service composition below.